KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/08-great-beast-dragon.md

 There is no integration with the Dragon: its essence is **Fragmentation.**
 To face it is to reclaim the vitality, integrity, and potential it withholds—
-the **act of Centropic Reclamation**, by which order reclaims what chaos hoarded.
+the **act of Centropic Reclamation**, by which lawful coherence reclaims what entropy hoarded.

 ---